Rachitahuja20/Hadoop-learning/README.md

 O/P : Output record with country name and its adjusted net national income per capita (current US$) for the year 2010.
 Note: The input file should be in foo.*format*.gz format.

+#Map reduce Assignment by Sandeep
+MR job to parse an APache Log file and count the number of time a status code appears.
+  <i>Using a Counter
+  <i>Using a Reducer